polixir/RLAssistant/README.md

 In standard database systems, the commonly used operations to manage a database are adding, deleting modifying, and querying.
 We also give similar tools to manage the RLA database.

 Adding:
-1. RLA.easy_log.tester.exp_manager is a global object to create experiments and manger the data in the process of experiments.
+1. RLA.exp_manager is a global object to create experiments and manger the data in the process of experiments.
-2. RLA.easy_log.logger is a module to add recorded variables.
+2. RLA.logger is a module to add recorded variables.
-3. RLA.easy_log.simple_mat_plot is a module to construct other data like figures or videos
+3. RLA.MatplotlibRecorder and RLA.ImgRecorder are modules to construct other data like figures.

 Deleting:
-1. rla_scripts.delete_log: a tool to delete a data item by regex;
+1. rla_scripts.delete_exp.py: a tool to delete experiment data by regex;

 Modifying:
-1. resume: RLA.easy_log.exp_loader.ExperimentLoader: a class to resume an experiment with different flexible settings.
+1. resume: RLA.ExperimentLoader: a class to resume an experiment with different flexible settings.

 Querying:
 1. tensorboard: the recorded variables are added to tensorboard events and can be loaded via standard tensorboard tools.